Richardinho/react-hero-app-with-routing/README.md

   }

 ```
-A quirk of named outlets is that once a component is rendered within it it will continue to be rendered there- even when the user navigates elsewhere - until the path of the secondary route is explicitly set to *null*.
+A quirk of named outlets is that once a component is rendered within it it will continue to be rendered there - even when the user navigates elsewhere - until the path of the secondary route is explicitly set to *null*.

 ```
 this.router.navigate([{ outlets: { popup: null }}]);